Custom Plastic Injection Molding

-Stack Plastics specializes in custom plastic injection molding (or "moulding").
-Injection molding is an efficient and cost-effective way to produce plastic parts in high volumes; with our precision injection molding capabilities, we can create thousands or millions of identical parts.
-From simple to complex designs for parts between 0.01 g and 10 oz., we deliver precision injection molding to match your unique specifications.
+Stack Plastics specializes in custom plastic injection molding (or "moulding") and provides services for industries including aerospace, medical and consumer products.
+With our precision injection molding capabilities, we can create thousands or millions of identical parts.
+From simple to complex designs for parts between 0.01 g and 10 oz., we deliver precision plastic injection molding to match your unique specifications.

 Custom Plastic Injection Molding Capabilities

 Plastic molding involves several processes including injection molding, overmolding, insert molding and micro molding, each of which produces a different result.
 Selecting the right process for your application depends on part size, dimensional tolerance and material, and whether the part requires material bonding or interior strengthening.

 - Overmolding: involves combining two or more elastomer or plastic molded parts to fabricate a single component.
 This process can produce tight tolerances and is typically used to create soft-grip surfaces, improve ergonomics or create color contrast for aesthetics.

 - Insert molding: an injection molding process where elastomers, thermosets or thermoplastics are molded or formed around metal and other non-plastic parts.

 - Micro molding: a tight tolerance process used to create incredibly small plastic molded parts.
 This process is frequently used for the fabrication of intricate medical and surgical devices.

 - and more

 Stack Plastics has been in business for over 20 years and has experience working with various plastic injection molding methods.
 Our experts can help you determine which injection molding process is best based on your product design and application requirements.